Surgical Tech Information Session Dates:

 What is a certified surgical technologist?

 Surgeons are only as good as their supporting staff, which includes certified surgical technicians, providing medical assistance in the operating room.
-The certified surgical technicians oversee a variety of responsibilities before, during and after surgery, including preparing and sterilizing equipment, assisting surgeons, managing instruments and supplies during during surgery, caring for surgical patients, suturing incisions and much more.
+The certified surgical technicians oversee a variety of responsibilities before, during and after surgery, including preparing and sterilizing equipment, assisting surgeons, managing instruments and supplies during surgery, caring for surgical patients, suturing incisions and much more.

 At CPCC, we teach students to be leaders in their industry.